sky10p/TelegramGPT/Readme.md

 ### Actions

-* help - Pide ayuda de cómo usar el bot
+* help - Request assistance on how to use the bot
-* chat - Empieza a conversar con TelegramGPT
+* chat - Start a conversation with TelegramGPT
-* generation_image - Generar una imagen
+* generation_image - Generate an image
-* transcript - Transcript an audio or video
+* transcript - Transcribe an audio or video
-* summarize - Resumir un texto
+* summarize - Summarize a text
-* key_points - Devolver los puntos más importantes de un texto
-* improve - Mejorar la calidad de un texto(mejor explicado)
+* key_points - Return the most important points of a text
+* improve - Enhance the quality of a text (more accurately explained)
+* commit - Generate a commit command and its description based on your text
-* usage_day - Precio por día
+* usage_day - Price per day
-* usage_month - Precio por mes
+* usage_month - Price per month
-* cancel - Cancelar la operación actual
+* cancel - Cancel the current operation.

 ## Usage
 To use the bot, you need to create your own Telegram bot first.
 You can follow the instructions on Telegram's Bot FAQ to create your own bot.
 Once you have created your bot, you can add the commands that are available in the doc/actions.txt file to your bot's commands list.